marcusoftnet/marcusoftnet.github.io/_posts/2006-12-14-marcus-presenter.md

 blogger_orig_url: http://www.marcusoft.net/2006/12/marcus-presenter.html
 ---

 Here are some pictures of me doing the presentations this weekend.
-I would like to think that i have at least a small Bond-look...
+I would like to think that I have at least a small Bond-look...